blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Killing LGB
 		- Sunan Abi Dawud
 			- **4462 (Prescribed Punishments (Kitab Al-Hudud), Hadeeth 112):** Prophet (ﷺ) said: If you find anyone doing as Lot's people did, kill the one who does it, and the one to whom it is done.
+	- Hiding the sins of Muslims
+		- Sunan Ibn Majah
+			- **225 (The Book of the Sunnah, Hadeeth 225):** The Messenger of Allah said: Whoever relieves a Muslim of some worldly distress, Allah will relieve him of some of the distress of the Day of Resurrection, and whoever conceals (the faults of) a Muslim, Allah will conceal him (his faults) in this world and the Day of Resurrection.

 - Islam
 	- Primary Sources